siddhesh-pawar/HouseUp/README.md

 # HouseUp
-Helping PSU students find off-campus accomodation
+This project will help PSU students find off-campus accomodation